nathan-osman/pedeconstructor/README.md

 ## PE Deconstructor

-This application acts as a simple view for Win32 PE files.
+This application acts as a simple viewer for Win32 PE files.

 ### Screenshot